aniqabd/DataEng-TechTest/README.md

 ## Notice:
 - Task 2 is functioning well with docker.
 - Although the AWS link is accessible, it is not a functional searchui application.
 This is due to connection issues with Elasticsearch which I am unable to fix.
+However, the source codes for task 3, 4 and 5 are completed to the best of my ability.